sriranjanijp/Library_DB/README.md

 ## Project Overview
 A Django REST API for managing a library system, allowing users to view, borrow, and track books.
+This project was done with the help of chatGPT because I have no prior knowledge of DB management or using APIs

 ## Progress So Far